Independent Set Enumeration and Estimation of Related Constants of Grid Graphs and Their Variants: Triangular grid graph and king graph

+Our lower and upper bounds give three more exact figures compared to these.
+But due to the need for numerical analysis, which assumed that the data are sufficiently good, they are not as rigorous in mathematics.

-The \textbf{blue} curves in Chart 2.3.1. and Chart 2.3.2. show the values for these constants (more precise results are given in Appendix A): Through comparison, it can be clearly seen that the change trend of the corresponding constants of the two kinds of grid graphs is roughly the same, but converges to different values.
-Because the new edge strengthens the restriction on independent sets, the average free energy of a grid graph is always smaller than that of a triangular grid graph of the same size (when $m, n>1$), and its boundary effect coefficient is always larger.
+Likewise, Figure~\ref{fig:f_mxinf} and~\ref{fig:k_mxinf} show the corresponding constants for the one-sided infinite case.
+More precise results are given in Appendix B. Through comparison, it can be clearly seen that the change trend of the corresponding constants of the three kinds of graphs are roughly the same, but converges to different values.